-Carbon Credits Certificates: Are financial instruments subject to trading that represent units for reducing greenhouse gas emissions.
-Each unit represents one ton of equivalent carbon dioxide emissions, and are issued in favor of the reduction project developer (owner/non-owner), after approval and verification in accordance with internationally recognized standards and methodologies for reducing carbon emissions, carried out by verification and certification bodies, whether local or international, registered in the list prepared by the Financial Regulatory Authority "FRA" for this purpose.
-Companies can use Carbon Credits Certificates to meet voluntary emissions reduction targets to achieve carbon trading or other targets, which are traded on the Voluntary Carbon Market "VCM".
+New or reissued Summary of the most significant Potential impact on the Effective date

+standards amendments financial statements

+Accounting Interpretation Carbon Credits Certificates: Are The management is The application starts or

+No. (2) "Carbon financial instruments subject to currently studying the or after the first of

+Reduction Certificates" trading that represent units for financial implications of January 2025, early

+reducing greenhouse gas emissions. applying the accounting adaption is allowed.

+Each unit represents one ton of interpretation to the

+equivalent carbon dioxide Company's financial

+emissions, and are issued in favor statements.

+of the reduction project developer

+(owner/non-owner), after approval

+and verification in accordance with

+internationally recognized

+standards and methodologies for

+reducing carbon emissions, carried

+out by verification and certification

+bodies, whether local or

+international, registered in the list

+prepared by the Financial

+Regulatory Authority "FRA" for

+this purpose.
+Companies can use

+Carbon Credits Certificates to meet

+voluntary emissions reduction

+targets to achieve carbon trading or

+other targets, which are traded on